 Diverse Device Ecosystem

 OT environments encompass a wide variety of devices, from sensors to industrial robots, each with unique communication protocols and security needs.
-The diversity and specificity of these devices complicate the implementation of uniform security policies, a challenge not typically encountered in the more homogeneous IT landscape.
+The diversity and specificity of these devices complicate the implementation of uniform security policies, a challenge not typically encountered in the more homogeneous IT environment.

 Implementing Zero Trust in OT